GIP-ITC-UniversityTwente/semantic_integration/req.md

 - **Step 4.** Run GraphDB.
 The Web interface of the triple store is available at [http://localhost:7200/](http://localhost:7200/).

 ### 2.2 Test the installation <a name="test"></a>
+If you have GraphDB running at [http://localhost:7200/](http://localhost:7200/) then create a test repository and run your first SPARQL query as follows:

 - **Step 5.** Create a test repository.
 [See instructions on how to...](http://graphdb.ontotext.com/documentation/8.9/free/quick-start-guide.html#create-a-repository).
 - **Step 6.** Query the created repository.
 GraphDB automatically loads core vocabularies to